Tools for HANA SQL Data Warehousing

 • Facebook and Twitter

 SDI is fully integrated into the SAP HANA platform and can be managed via the SAP HANA Cockpit.
-To use it, all you need to do is install a data provisioning agent on the source system and connect it with the corresponding adapter (Figure 1.1).
-The SAP Web IDE can then be used to create flow graphs for data replication tasks, for example.
-SDQ helps with data cleansing in this process.
-This makes it easy to define data formats, identify duplicates and make other specific rules to improve data quality.
+For its use, only a Data Provisioning Agent needs to be installed on the source system and connected with the appropriate adapter (Figure 1.1).
+Through the SAP Web IDE, for example, so-called flowgraphs can then be created for data replication tasks.
+SDQ assists in this process with data cleansing, enabling easy definition of data formats, identification of duplicates, and implementation of other specific rules to improve data quality.

 Data Provisioning